Sanders, Trump give union hope in fight for Carrier jobs

 “I came here 30 years ago looking for the American dream,” said Hatice Lancaster, 51, originally from Turkey.
 “Maybe I should have gone to Mexico instead.”

-Chuck Jones, president of United Steelworkers Local 1999, which represents the Carrier workers, says he hopes to use the attention to force Carrier to reverse its decision.
+Chuck Jones, president of United Steelworkers Local 1999, which represents the Carrier workers, said he hopes to use the attention to force Carrier to reverse its decision.

 Since 1998, the chain-smoking, plain-spoken and profane Jones has watched the number of factories represented by his local dwindle to 12 from 38.
 He and his staff can rattle off the names of plants that have closed.